Chivalry (TV series): Episodes

 All episodes were made available on All4 following the first episode's premiere on 21 April 2022.
+Episodes were made available in America on the streaming service The Network.

 Production

 On 13 January 2020, it was announced that Steve Coogan and Sarah Solemani were writing a six episode comedy-drama series about the "sexual politics in the wake of the #MeToo movement" for Channel 4.
 The series is executive produced by Christine Langan from Coogan's Baby Cow Productions.